EVM Subchains

 cargo build --release -p solana-cli -p subchain-manager -p evm-bridge -p velas-keygen

-The output files can be found at
+The output files can be found in

 ./target/release

-./target/release/velas --version
+:./target/release/velas --version

 ./target/release/evm-bridge --version